-- To inform the Head of Academic Support of any students with a known diagnosis of SEN/D or refer students of concern - To assist the Head of Academic Support in developing, monitoring, and updating the SEN/D student profile. - To monitor and support students' progress throughout the course of the year and, in particular, to assist students in achieving academic goals.
+- To inform the Head of Learning Support of any students with a known diagnosis of SEN/D or refer students of concern. - To contribute to the production, distribution and review (in the second half of both the Autumn and Spring terms) of students' IEPs, in conjunction with students, tutors, parents/guardians and the Head of Academic Support. - To monitor and support students' progress throughout the course of the year and, in particular, to assist students in achieving their learning targets.